Learn about payments and the payment facilitator model from our team of experts

-A payment facilitator is a company that allows the merchants who they approve to accept electronic payments using the payment facilitator’s infrastructure.
-Payment facilitators are responsible for underwriting and onboarding merchants – referred to as submerchants in the payment facilitator model – as well as servicing the submerchant once they begin accepting payments.
+A payment facilitator is a company that allows their customers to accept electronic payments using the payment facilitator’s infrastructure.
+Payment facilitators control the onboarding process for their customers – referred to as submerchants in the payment facilitator model – and are responsible for handling certain aspects of the overall transaction flow.

-The payment facilitator model started as an effort to streamline merchant services.
-In the traditional merchant acquiring model, merchants who wanted to begin accepting credit card transactions needed to set up an account with a merchant acquirer.
-A merchant acquirer is typically a bank or a bank sponsored firm, such as an independent sales organization (ISO).
+The payment facilitator model was created to streamline the electronic payments acceptance process for businesses.
+Traditionally, merchants who wanted accept credit card transactions needed to set up an account with a merchant acquirer, which is a bank or a bank-sponsored firm.

 Who Is Involved in the Payment Facilitator Ecosystem?

 The payment facilitator is the company that provides the infrastructure necessary for their submerchants to begin accepting credit card payments.
 They underwrite and onboard the submerchants and then provide them with the technology they need to process electronic payments and receive the funds from those payments.

 The submerchant (referred to as merchant in the traditional model) is the payment facilitator’s customer that is onboarded by a payment facilitator to start accepting electronic payments.
 These can either be physical storefronts accepting card-present transactions, or online businesses accepting card-not-present transactions.